WNWO-TV: Barrington Broadcasting ownership

 In 2006, Raycom acquired the Liberty Corporation, owner of WTOL.
 Once more, Raycom was forced to divest one of the two stations.
-It chose to keep WTOL and sold WNWO-TV, along with a variety of stations in conflict markets like Toledo and areas outside of Raycom's focus in the Midwest and Southeast, to Barrington Broadcasting.
+It chose to keep WTOL and sold WNWO-TV, along with a variety of stations in conflicting markets like Toledo and areas outside of Raycom's focus in the Midwest and Southeast, to Barrington Broadcasting.
 Under Barrington, WNWO continued to sorely underperform; in 2009, at the height of the Great Recession, Barrington conducted a round of layoffs.
 That same year, the station shut off its analog signal.